jakubg1/OpenSMCE/README.md

 We will provide tools to convert and create games at some point.
 In future, we are considering bundling all releases with a builtin game - to save you hassle!
 More info soon.

 **The game listing below and descriptions are for informing purpose only.
-We cannot guarantee that all info below is true.**
+We cannot guarantee that all info below is genuine or up to date.**

 ### Luxor
 The original Luxor game is the main one supported - however, due to copyright issues, we can't provide it along with the engine releases.